Blog Layout

 You also need to keep in mind that there are two tests for this factor.
 Do you have the same address and have you had the same address for more than 1 year?
 In any kind of documentation you provide regarding your address, ensure that you are providing a timeframe that shows at least 12 consecutive months.

-Obviously, a lease agreement with both names is an ideal document to demonstrate a shared address; however, if you don’t have a lease, you can also get a letter from your landlord, your roommates, or your neighbours.
+Obviously, a residential property rental agreement with both names is an ideal document to demonstrate a shared address; however, if you don’t have a lease, you can also get a letter from your landlord, your roommates, or your neighbours.
 Somebody, somewhere knows where you live.

-Other creative proof of address might include tax documents, invoices for online purchases, prescription records or concert tickets.
-Over the years, our office has compiled an enormous list of the different types of documents one could collect to demonstrate proof of address.
-If you are having difficulty getting your own proof together, you might want to set up a meeting with us and we can help you brainstorm.
+Other creative proof of address might include tax documents, invoices for online purchases, joint utility accounts, government issued documents like driver's licenses, prescription records or concert tickets.
+Over the years, our office has compiled an enormous list of the different types of documents one could collect to demonstrate proof of same address for common law partners.
+If you are having difficulty getting your own proof of common law relationship together, you might want to book an immigration consult with us and we can help you brainstorm.

 Shared financial responsibility

-Even if you haven’t set up a joint bank account, there are ways to demonstrate that you share financial responsibility for your lives.
+One key aspect of a common law relationship is shared financial responsibilities and financial support.
+Even if you haven’t set up a joint bank account, there are ways to demonstrate that you share financial responsibility for your lives and provide financial support to each other.
 Ask yourself, “How do we pay for our lives”?
-Maybe you etransfer funds back and forth – there’s a record of that.
-Or perhaps you each pay for different parts – one pays rent and one pays groceries.
-Provide an explanation with your application and include receipts to prove it.
-If you do have a joint account, make sure that you are using it!
+Maybe you e-transfer funds back and forth – there’s a record of that.
+Or perhaps you each pay for different parts of your household expenditures – one pays rent and one pays groceries.
+Provide a detailed written explanation with your application and include receipts to prove it, or use one of the apps that is available to track household expenditures evidence.
+If you do have joint bank accounts or joint credit card accounts, make sure that you are using them.
+Also ensure that you have added your common law partner to any insurance benefits that may be available for common law partnerships, and include evidence that your insurance company considers them your partner.

 Public relationship

-It’s important that you demonstrate a public relationship in the photos that you choose to submit with your application, with letters from friends and family, and with print outs from your social media accounts.
+It’s important that you demonstrate that your common law relationship is public in the photos that you choose to submit with your application, with letters from friends and family, and with print outs from your social media accounts.
 Don’t just submit a bunch of photos of the two of you.
-It’s very important to include pics that show you together with other people – like family occasions, holidays or work gatherings.
-Likewise, for your social media printouts – ensure that you include the comments in response to the post that you made.
+It’s very important to include pics that show you together with other people – like family occasions, as well as holidays or work gatherings.
+Likewise, for your social media printouts – ensure that you include the comments received from friends and family in response to the post that you made.
+Historical social media conversations can serve as terrific evidence of a genuine relationship for your sponsorship application.

 Emotional dependence

-Emotional dependence on one another may be demonstrated through your photos or social media – are you together at important events in each other’s lives?
-If you’re not into photographing every single life event, consider writing a brief history of your relationship that includes a description of the way that you support each other emotionally – how do your personalities work together?
+Emotional dependence on one another is an aspect of a genuine relationship that may be demonstrated through your photos or social media – are you together at important events in each other’s lives?
+If you’re not into photographing every single life event, consider writing a detailed written explanation of your relationship that includes a description of the way that you support each other emotionally – how do your personalities work together?

 The Way Immigration has more than a decade of experience in handling common-law partner sponsorship applications successfully.
 Contact our office for an appointment to ensure that your common-law partner sponsorship application will be successful, the first time.